Kimani985/BIT3208--Advanced-Web-Design/README.md

 # Campus Event Board

-Campus Event Board is a PHP and MySQL web application for managing university events, student RSVPs, featured events, image uploads, and attendance tracking.
+Campus Event Board is a web-based Campus Event Management System developed using PHP and MySQL.
+It enables students to browse university events, RSVP for participation, and track attendance while providing administrators with tools to create, edit, and manage events through a secure dashboard.

 ## Features Overview